Chapter 16.90

 (8) Laundry Facilities.
 A laundry area shall be provided in each unit; or if common laundry areas are provided, such facilities shall consist of not less than one automatic washer and one dryer of equivalent capacity for every five units with two or more bedrooms; and every seven units with one bedroom.

 (10) Condition of Equipment and Appliances.
 The developer shall provide a warranty to the buyer of each unit at the close of escrow that any dishwashers, garbage disposals, stoves, refrigerators, hot water tanks and air conditioners that are provided have a useful life of at least one year.
 At such time as the developer relinquishes control over management of the development, pursuant to the covenants, conditions and restrictions, the developer shall provide a warranty to the association that any pool and pool equipment (filter, pumps, chlorinator) and any appliances and mechanical equipment to be owned in common by the association have a useful life of one year.
-Prior to final map approval, the developer shall provide the City with a copy of warranty insurance covering equipment and appliances pursuant to this subsection.
+Prior to final map approval, the developer shall provide the City with a copy of warranty insurance covering equipment and appliances pursuant to this Subsection.

 (11) Refurbishing and Restoration.
-All main buildings, structures, fences, patio enclosures, carports, accessory buildings, sidewalks, driveways, landscaped areas, and additional elements as required by the Planning Department shall be refurbished and restored as necessary to achieve a degree of appearance, quality and safety consistent with applicable City standards.
-The developer shall provide to the homeowners’ association and/or purchaser a one-year warranty on all physical improvements required under this subsection.
+All main buildings, structures, fences, patio enclosures, carports, accessory buildings, sidewalks, driveways, landscaped areas, and additional elements as required by the Planning Division shall be refurbished and restored as necessary to achieve a degree of appearance, quality and safety consistent with applicable City standards.
+The developer shall provide to the homeowners’ association and/or purchaser a one-year warranty on all physical improvements required under this Subsection.
 If substantial restoration is required, the design plans shall be subject to Commission approval.

 (12) Long-Term Reserves.
 Prior to approval of the final map, the developer shall provide satisfactory evidence to the City that a long-term reserve fund for replacement and repair has been established in the name of the homeowners’ association.
 Such fund shall equal at least two times the estimated monthly homeowner’s assessment for each dwelling unit, or an amount as otherwise required by law.